 Furthermore, after undergoing sleeve gastrectomy, you will notice the improvement or the complete disappearance of the following health problems which obesity can lead to:

-The majority of people who are eligible for a sleeve gastrectomy are those with a body mass index of 40 or higher, as well as those with a body mass index between 35 and 39.9 with health issues caused by obesity, such as diabetes, sleep apnea, and fatty liver disease.
+The majority of eligible persons for a sleeve gastrectomy are those with a body mass index of 40 or higher and those with a body mass index between 35 and 39.9 with health issues caused by obesity, such as diabetes, sleep apnea, etc., and fatty liver disease.

 Adjustable Gastric Band

 Also known as lap band or realize band, this bariatric surgery is one of the least invasive procedures for people who need to lose weight.

 During the procedure, a soft silicone ring with a balloon that can expand is placed around the upper area of the stomach.